Nintendo no longer plans Super Mario mobile games

 The revenue from mobile games that was not very encouraging in relation to Nintendo’s console games was certainly one of the reasons for this decision to be taken.
 To give you an idea, while Super Mario Run spawned US$60 million of revenue in its first year and Mario Kart Tour was a source of US$300 millionthe game Mario Kart 8 has already spawned $3 billion for the company.
 Another factor that showed influence was the company’s philosophy regarding games.

 First and foremost, Nintendo’s core strategy is a hardware and software integration experiment.
 Control intuitiveness is part of the gaming experience.
 When we explored the opportunity to make games for smartphones — which are much more common and generic devices — it was challenging to determine what the game should be.
-That’s why I took on the role of director for Super Mario Run, so I could translate Nintendo’s hardware expertise into smartphones.
+That’s why I took on the role of director for Super Mario Run, so I might translate Nintendo’s hardware expertise into smartphones.

 Miyamoto, however, recognized the merits of mobile games, in terms of being able to reach more people precisely because it is a more comprehensive device.